 Plastic as such isn't a problem.
 The polymer molecules from which it's made are far too big to move from the packaging material into the food.
 But plastic can also contain much smaller molecules that are free to migrate into the food it's in contact with.
 The plastic itself can slowly break down, releasing monomer, or other chemicals may be added to the plastic to give it the right mechanical properties.
 Two plastics of particular concern are:

-• Polycarbonate - often used to make food storage containers and bottles, and the epoxy resin used to line cans.
-It can release bisphenol A (BPA) [link to AR BPA in canned food], a chemical that many experts now believe can cause serious health problems.
+- Polycarbonate – often used to make food storage containers and bottles, and the epoxy resin used to line cans.
+It can release bisphenol A (BPA), a chemical that many experts now believe can cause serious health problems.

-• PVC - used to make bottles, cling wrap and the seals for screw-cap jars.
-On its own, PVC is hard and rigid (it's used to make drains, guttering and downpipes), so extra chemicals called plasticisers [link to AR Plasticisers danger in food] are added to make it soft and flexible – in much the same way water added to clay makes it soft.
+- PVC – used to make bottles, cling wrap and the seals for screw-cap jars.
+On its own, PVC is hard and rigid (it's used to make drains, guttering and downpipes), so extra chemicals called plasticisers are added to make it soft and flexible – in much the same way water added to clay makes it soft.
 Plasticisers can make up as much as 40% of the plastic material.
-Phthalates and epoxidised soybean oil (ESBO) are often added as plasticisers to the PVC that's used for food packaging; again, recent research raises doubts about the safety of these compounds.
+Phthalates and epoxidised soybean oil (ESBO) are often added as plasticisers to the PVC that's used for food packaging.
+Again, recent research raises doubts about the safety of these compounds.

 What's the risk?